RamsinghLab/atacseeker_app/README.md

 The elements of the approach are as follows:

-* Docker image with all packages (*bwa, samtools, samblaster etc.*) installed.
+* Docker image with all packages installed.
-* R wrapper for the alignment pipeline.
 * Quality checks on aligned reads.
 * Pipe reads through `csaw` for differential accessibility testing.
 * Deploy as Native App on BaseSpace.